 At about the time that the Rifles Monument became the centrepiece of one of Dover’s first roundabouts, in the chalk cliffs below the Castle defence work was being carried out.
 This included the extending and deepening of existing tunnels to provide what would become the headquarters of Fortress Dover, if World War II was declared.
 Into one of the chalk walls of an excavated tunnel someone has carved KRRC 1936, into the chalk wall.
 KRRC were the initials of the King’s Royal Rifle Corps, the First Battalion of Rifles, pre Indian Mutiny, name that had affectionately been used thereafter by most combatants.
 In 1941, the government requisitioned all post-1850 iron gates and railings for the War effort and this, it is thought, was when the Rifles Monument’s iron boundary railings were removed.

 In 1958, the Oxfordshire and Buckinghamshire Light Infantry joined with the two Battalions of Rifles to form the Green Jackets Brigade.
 Later, in 1966, the Rifles became part of the Royal Green Jackets.
 The 1st Battalion of King’s Royal Rifle Corps (KRRC) then became the 2nd Battalion Royal Green Jackets (KRRC).
 On the disbandment of 1st Battalion of the Royal Green Jackets in 1992, the 2nd Battalion was redesignated as the 1st Battalion.
-On 1 July 2007 all the Rifle Brigades and Royal Green Jackets merged to form the Rifle Regiment.
+In 2007 all the Rifle Brigades and Royal Green Jackets merged to form the Rifle Regiment.
 This is the largest Infantry regiment within the British Army, and within the Regiment, the former First Battalion of Rifles became the 2nd Battalion The Rifles.

 The Rifles Monument remained under the auspices of Dover Corporation until 1974 when following reorganisation it came into the care of Dover District Council.
 In 1996 Dover Town Council was formed and sometime after 2006 the Monument was transferred to their care.
 Albeit, some of the councillors claimed that the Monument was not politically correct and called for it to be dismantled.
 They were erroneously led to believe that it had been transferred to the care of the Dover Society and this is still the claim on some websites.